dadepo/Webmuncher/README.md

 ```
 Or you can also build from source and have the built jar in your classpath.

-The available releases can be seen [here] (https://github.com/dadepo/webmuncher/releases)
+The available releases can be seen [here](https://github.com/dadepo/webmuncher/releases)

-The announcement for the most recent release can be seen [here](http://geekabyte.blogspot.nl/2015/09/webmuncher-013-released.html)
+The announcement for release of version 0.1.3 can be found [here](http://geekabyte.blogspot.in/2015/09/krwkrw-013-released.html)

 ###How to use webmuncher.